Clay-111/Agentic-AI-Document-Compliance/README.md

 ## 🛠️ Tech Stack

-- Python	– Core programming language for the entire system
+- **Python** – Core programming language for the entire system
-- Streamlit – Lightweight web framework to build the interactive user interface
+- **Streamlit** – Lightweight web framework to build the interactive user interface
-- Tesseract OCR	– Optical Character Recognition engine used to extract text from images and PDFs
+- **Tesseract OCR** – OCR engine used to extract text from images and PDFs
-- spaCy	– NLP library for entity recognition, text pre-processing, and rule-based matching
+- **spaCy** – NLP library for entity recognition, pre-processing, and rule-based matching
-- openpyxl – Generates and exports Excel reports
+- **openpyxl** – Generates and exports Excel reports